ehedbor/ferrit/design/design.md

 ## Basic Types

-The following primitive types will be introduced:
+ES has the following primitive types:
  * 8-bit integers: `sbyte` and `byte`
  * 16-bit integers: `short` and `ushort`
  * 32-bit integers: `int` and `uint`